despawnerer/ankle/README.md

 `ankle` is a tool to find matches inside HTML documents based on an HTML skeleton.
 It is most useful for testing markup returned by a server.

+Definitely works on Python 2.7 and Python 3.4+.

 Installation
 ------------